 here The new technology will be able to determine the height of a vault, the degree of separation of an athlete’s legs during a skill, the split angle of a leap and/or jump, the number of twists performed, and so much more.
 After collecting all this data and then comparing it to a “standard” set by an international gymnastics committee, the AI will then calculate a score.

-prednisone 500 mg Fujitsu told the Guardian, “…the product will help make scoring easier, assist coaches and athletes in training, and offer broadcast viewers in-depth, unparalleled [television] coverage…”
+prednisone for dogs no prescription Fujitsu told the Guardian, “…the product will help make scoring easier, assist coaches and athletes in training, and offer broadcast viewers in-depth, unparalleled [television] coverage…”

 click But there is always one or more problems to consider when introducing a new tool into a system that has been in place for decades.